gershnik/intrusive_shared_ptr/README.md

 ### Named conversions from raw pointers
 All other libraries offer a conversion in the form `smart_ptr(T * p);`
-In my opinions this is an extremely bad design.
+In my opinion, this is an extremely bad idea.
 When looking at a call like `smart_ptr(foo())` can you quickly tell whether this adds a reference count or "attaches" the smart pointer to a raw one?
 That's right, you cannot!
 The answer depends on the smart pointer implementation or even on specific traits used.
-This makes it invisible and hard to predict at the **call site** and 100% guarantees that someone will make a wrong assumption.
-In my experience, almost all reference counting bugs happen on the **boundary** between C++ and C code where such conversions are abundant.
+This makes the behavior invisible and hard to predict at the **call site**.
+It guarantees that someone, somewhere will make a wrong assumption.
+In my experience, almost all reference counting bugs happen on the **boundary** between code that uses smart and raw pointers where such conversions are abundant.
-Just like any form of dangerous cast this one has to be **explicit** in calling code (as an aside, ObjectiveC ARC did it right with their explicit and visible `__bridge` casts between raw and smart pointers).
+Just like any form of dangerous cast this one has to be **explicit** in calling code.
+As an aside, ObjectiveC ARC did it right with their explicit and visible `__bridge` casts between raw and smart pointers.
 Note that having a boolean argument (like what Boost and many other implementations do) in constructor isn't a solution.
 Can you quickly tell what `smart_ptr(p, true)` does?
 Is it "true, add reference" or "true, copy it"?